 This salad is a great use of left over half onions, after cooking another dish.
 A great accompaniment to any meal, I also love it with steamed rice and an Indian chutney.

 Are you after Onion recipes?
-Try these: Onion Strings Pickled Salad, Farinata with Onions and Tomatoes, Crispy Battered Onion Rings, and Sambar with Onions.
+Try these: Onion Strings Pickled Salad, Sweet Onion Salad with Roasted Rd Peppers, Caramelised Onion Salad with Bitter Greens and Pine Nuts, and Farinata with Onions and Tomatoes.
 There is also a deeply flavoured Confit d’Oignon (Onion Jam).

 Perhaps you are looking for easy Salads.
 Try Carrot Sambol, Simple Celery Salads, and Bok Choy with Capers and Tomatoes.

-You might like all of our Onion Recipes, and all of our Salad recipes.
-Or explore our easy Autumn recipes here and here.
+You might like to browse all of our Onion Salads, and all of our Onion Recipes, and all of our Salad recipes.
+Or explore our easy Mid Autumn recipes.